8balloon/better-mobx/README.md

 If you want to "push" values from an View into something else as they update, you can use `Reaction` to do so.

-Every time any value referenced in a `Reaction` updates, `Reaction` will rerun.
+`Reaction`s run immediately when reacted, and then every time any value referenced in a `Reaction` updates, `Reaction` will rerun.

 Your `Reaction` definition may return a function, if you wish.
-This function will be called immediatley after the `Reaction` completes, and any `state` values referenced by this function will not trigger `Reaction` re-runs when they change.
+This function will be called immediately after the `Reaction` completes, and any `state` values referenced by this function will not trigger `Reaction` re-runs when they change.

 Creating a `Reaction` returns a `stop()` function, which can be called to stop the Reaction from running.